 We develop novel battery technologies beyond traditional Li ion and lead acid batteries to seek applications in portable electronic devices and electric vehicles.
 We primarily emphasize the development of multivalent metal batteries (Mg, Ca, and Zn).
 We have also invested research efforts in discovering new technologies to advance Li ion and Li metal batteries.
-We are particularly interested with electrolyte chemistry, electrode materials, and interfacial chemistry between electrolytes and electrode materials.
-We have made original contributions to the development Mg/Cl complex electrolytes (Gen1, MAC electrolytes and Gen2, MMAC electrolytes, please read our review: Energy Storage Mater 2017, 8, 184-188).
+We are particularly interested in electrolyte chemistry, electrode materials, and interfacial chemistry between electrolytes and electrode materials.
+We have made contributions to developing Mg/Cl complex electrolytes (Gen1, MAC electrolytes and Gen2, MMAC electrolytes, please read our review: Energy Storage Mater 2017, 8, 184-188).
 Gen2 MMAC electrolytes have been used to develop high energy density Mg/S batteries.
-We have also advanced the development of Cl-free Magnesium electrolytes using ingeniously designed weakly coordinating anions, which enables the development of high voltage Mg batteries.
+We have also advanced the development of Cl-free Magnesium electrolytes supported by weakly coordinating anions, which enables the development of high voltage Mg batteries.

 Leveraging our expertise in Magnesium electrolyte chemistry, we have also developed calcium electrolytes for high voltage Ca batteries.